Diverse employees at American Red Cross have rated Retention, Team, and Environment as the highest categories they have scored

 The American Red Cross, through its strong network of volunteers, donors and partners, is always there in times of need.
 We aspire to turn compassion into action so that... ...all people affected by disaster across the country and around the world receive care, shelter and hope; ...our communities are ready and prepared for disasters; ...everyone in our country has access to safe, lifesaving blood and blood products; ...all members of our armed services and their families find support and comfort whenever needed; and ...in an emergency, there are always trained individuals nearby, ready to use their Red Cross skills to save lives.

-48 employees at American Red Cross have reviewed American Red Cross across various culture dimensions, providing their opinions on items ranging from executive ratings to the pace at work.
-The latest review was 2 months ago.
+58 employees at American Red Cross have reviewed American Red Cross across various culture dimensions, providing their opinions on items ranging from executive ratings to the pace at work.
+The latest review was a month ago.

 Employees at American Red Cross are mostly dissatisfied with their total compensation at American Red Cross, which includes a combination of pay, stock and equity, and benefits.

 Overall, employees at American Red Cross are generally satisfied with their team.
-48 Participants grade the quality of their coworkers a C. The majority believe the meetings at American Red Cross are effective, and the majority look forward to interacting with their coworkers.
+58 Participants grade the quality of their coworkers a C-.
+Less than half believe the meetings at American Red Cross are effective, and the majority look forward to interacting with their coworkers.

 Overall, the employees at American Red Cross are generally happy, based on their aggregated ratings of future outlook, customer perception, and their excitement going to work.